-The current coalition government between the centre right People’s Party (ÖVP) and far right Freedom Party (FPÖ) was sworn in December 2017.
-Sebastian Kurz is Federal Chancellor replacing Christian Kern of the Social Democratic Party (SPÖ) who served in role from May 2016.
+In December 2017, the current coalition government between the centre right People’s Party (ÖVP), and the right-wing populist Freedom Party of Austria (FPÖ) was sworn in.
+Sebastian Kurz is the current Federal Chancellor.
+He replaced Christian Kern of the Social Democratic Party (SPÖ), who served in the role from May 2016.
 Karin Kneissl (independent but FPÖ-backed) is the Federal Minister for Europe, Integration and Foreign Affairs.

 Austria is a well-developed market economy with a skilled labour force and high standard of living.
-It has a population of 8.7 million.
+It has a population of over 8.8 million.
 Its economy is closely tied to other EU economies.
 The EU's eastward expansion and Austria's geographic location make it an attractive hub for regional trade.
 Austria is one of the leading foreign investors in Central and Eastern European countries.
 Its economy features a large services sector (e.g. tourism); a sound industrial sector and a small agricultural and forestry sector.
-Austrian exports of goods and services represented almost 53 per cent of GDP in 2016.
+Austrian exports of goods and services represented 54 per cent of GDP in 2017.

 Austrian Development Cooperation (ADC) strategies and programs are developed by the Federal Ministry for Europe, Integration and Foreign Affairs and implemented through the Austrian Development Agency (ADA).
 ADC’s aims include reducing poverty, conserving natural resources and promoting peace and human security in partner countries across Africa, Asia, South Eastern and Eastern Europe, and the Caribbean.
 The Austrian Government has committed to achieving the 0.7 per cent ODA/GNI target in its Work Program 2013-18 and has signed the UN 2030 Agenda for Sustainable Development.

 Austria is an attractive destination for Australian artists and musicians.
-In 2017, the Australian Gondwana Indigenous Children’s Choir performed joint concerts with the Vienna Boys Choir in Vienna.
-The Australian Chamber Orchestra, conductor Simone Young, the Sydney Theatre Company, Back-to-Back Theatre, the Belvoir Theatre and Indigenous performers such as the Djuki Mala dance group and didgeridoo player William Barton are some of the many Australian groups and individuals that have performed in Austria.
+In 2017, the Australian Gondwana Indigenous Children’s Choir (GICC) performed joint concerts with the Vienna Boys Choir in Vienna with a return visit of the Vienna Boys Choir for performances with the GICC in Cairns and Sydney a few months later.
+The Australian Chamber Orchestra, conductor Simone Young, the Sydney Theatre Company, Back-to-Back Theatre, the Belvoir Theatre and Indigenous performers such as the Koomurri and Djuki Mala dance groups and didgeridoo player William Barton are some of the many Australian groups and individuals that have performed in Austria.

 Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
+In February 2018, a Work and Holiday Visa arrangement entered into effect.
 Texts of bilateral agreements are available at the AUSTLII website.

 Bilateral economic and trade relationship

-Australian merchandise exports to Austria were $47 million in 2016-17.
-Australia’s main merchandise exports to Austria were gold coin and legal tender coin, measuring and analysing instruments, electrical circuits equipment and pigments, paints and varnishes.
-Australia’s merchandise imports from Austria totalled $1.6 billion and mainly included goods vehicles; arms and ammunition, civil engineering equipment and parts; electric power machinery and parts.
+Two-way trade in goods was valued at $1,671 million in 2017.
+This included merchandise exports worth $57 million in 2017.
+Australia’s main merchandise exports to Austria were coal, gold coin and legal tender coin, measuring and analysing instruments, and telecom equipment and parts.
+Australia’s merchandise imports from Austria totalled $1,614 million and mainly included arms and ammunition, goods vehicles, medicaments, electric power machinery and parts, and motorcycles and cycles.
 The primary services trade between Australia and Austria is tourism.
-In 2017, more than 150,000 Australians visited Austria and 18,300 Austrians visited Australia.
+In 2017, more than 140,000 Australians visited Austria and 18,200 Austrians visited Australia.

-The level of total Australian investment in Austria was almost $1.1 billion in 2016.
-The level of Austrian investment in Australia was $3.6 billion in 2016.
-Around 80-90 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
+Total Australian investment in Austria was $1.1 billion in 2016.
+Austrian investment in Australia was $3.6 billion in 2016.
+Around 130 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
 Another 800-900 companies maintain regular business contact with Australia.
 Austrian investment is mainly in the areas of machinery, infrastructure (rail and road), communication systems and the electrical industry.

-Some of the larger Austrian firms operating in Australia include Andritz (hydroelectric turbines); Voestalpine (VAE Railway Systems); Plasser & Theurer; Rhomberg (railway sector); Frequentis (public security and air traffic control systems); OMV (gas and oil exploration); Vamed (hospital management and operations); and KapschTrafficCom (traffic management).
+Some of the larger Austrian firms operating in Australia include Andritz (hydroelectric turbines); Frequentis (public security and air traffic control systems); KapschTrafficCom (traffic management); OMV (gas and oil exploration); Plasser & Theurer; Rhomberg (railway sector); Vamed (hospital management and operations); and Voestalpine (VAE Railway Systems).